-The hippocampus is part of the limbic system, which is associated with the functions of feeling and reacting.
+The hippocampus is part of the limbic system, which

 The limbic system is situated on the edge of the cortex, and it includes the hypothalamus and the amygdala.